-Units and Learning Experiences, Summative Assessment, Criteria Assessed Semester 1 Term 1 Unit 1.
+Units and Learning Experiences, Summative Assessment, Criteria Assessed, Approximate timing/due date of summative assessment Semester 1 Unit 1.
 How do youth cultures represent themselves?
 In this unit, students will explore how Chinese and Australian young people experience and perceive youth culture and how it relates to their own identity.
 Students will: discuss and express their opinion on youth culture examine different perspectives on youth culture create a gallery walk with commentary on photos of youth culture translate teen speak reflect on the language of youth culture.
-Summative assessment, criteria assessed: Modes assessed: writing and reflecting.
-Term 2 Unit 2.
+Summative assessment, criteria assessed Writing Task Reflecting Task Unit 2.
 How big is the generation gap?
 In this unit, students will explore the concept of intergenerational differences in Chinese-speaking countries and Australia.
-Students will: discuss how the responsibilities of teenagers have changed over time analyse the perspectives of people from different generations debate issues that relate to intergenerational differences in Chinese-speaking cultures and Australia reflect on ways people from Chinese-speaking cultures experience the intergenerational differences.
-Summative assessment, criteria assessed: Modes assessed: speaking and analyzing.
-Semester 2 Term 3 Unit 3.
+Students will: oticcuss how the responsibilities of teenagers have changed over time analyse the perspectives of people from different generations debate issues that relate to intergenerational differences in Chinese-speaking cultures and Australia reflect on ways people from Chinese-speaking cultures experience the intergenerational differences.
+Summative assessment, criteria assessed Summative assessment, criteria assessed speaking Task Semester 1 Reporting to parents S Term 3 Unit 3.
 What are social issues?
 In this unit, students will investigate the issue of stress and anxiety that affects teenagers in China and Australia.
 Students will: discuss different perspectives on teenage stress and anxiety analyse and present texts about the effect of stress and anxiety on Chinese teenagers view and write song lyrics about the effect of stress and anxiety on teenagers reflect on ways language is used to engage an audience.
-Term 4 Modes assessed: writing and reflecting.
-Unit 4.
-What are life stories?
-In this unit, students will explore the life stories of young people in Chinese-speaking cultures and Australia.
-Students will: discuss significant events that contribute to personal life stories analyse texts about the life stories of young Chinese speakers write biographies about Chinese speakers reflect on ways in which language defines the roles in a person's life.
-Summative assessment, criteria assessed: Modes assessed: speaking, writing and analyzing.
+Summative assessment, criteria assessed • Writing Task • Reflecting Task